EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

     reduce the data traffic between the functions.
 ### tools.array.bsx_size

 bsx_size gets two arrays S1,S2 and calculates the size of the result array after a bsxfun operation is performed.
-The function verifies that the sizes are either identical, or for dimensions where thtey are differs, the dimension of one of the array
+The function verifies that the sizes are either identical, or for dimensions where thtey are differs, the dimension of one of the array must be scalar.